 - arrange any agreements in connection with the issue, sale or transfer of the company’s shares or other securities;

 - arrange for the issue of new shares; and

 - act as the addressee to receive confirmation of acceptance of offer documents etc.

 In the unlikely event that we cannot meet our liabilities to you, you may be able to claim compensation under the Chartered Accountants’ Compensation Scheme in respect of exempt regulated activities undertaken.

-We are not authorised by the Financial Services Authority to conduct Investment Business.
-If you require investment business services we will refer you to a firm authorised by the Financial Services Authority.
+We are not authorised by the Financial Conduct Authority to conduct Investment Business.
+If you require investment business services we shall recommend that you seek advice from a firm authorised by the Financial Conduct Authority.

 Please note that we are not authorised to hold client money in connection with our designated investment business.

 Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standards

 Unless agreed specifically in a separate engagement letter, we are not responsible for your compliance with the International Tax Compliance (United States of America) Regulations 2013, produced as a result of FATCA.
 In particular, we are not responsible for the categorisation of any UK entity into either a Financial Institution (FI) or an active or passive Non-Financial Foreign Entity (NFFE) nor, if a Financial Institution, for its registration with the US Internal Revenue Service (IRS) and subsequent submission of the required annual returns to HM Revenue & Customs.